feathers-plus/feathers-offline-realtime/README.md

 - `Realtime.multiSort({ fieldName1: 1, fieldName2: -1 })` sorts on multiple fields
 in either ascending or descending order.

-You can dynamically change the sort order depending on your needs, which can be very useful for the UI.
+You can dynamically change the sort order as your needs change.
+This can be very useful for your UI.

 ## Installation